 Green Papaya Thai Salad Recipe

 Kim spent 8 years living in Thailand and learned some great recipes for delicious and healthy Thai food.
 One of my favorites is the Green Papaya salad.
-It’s super easy to make, fresh and healthy, looks awesome with all the … Continue reading
+It's super easy to make, fresh and healthy, looks awesome with all the colors, and tastes so good!
+Ingredients for the salad grated green papaya - It might …

 “Volcan” Cacao-Cafe homebrew Stout